List of Marvel Comics characters: M: Joy Meachum

-Joy Meachum is a fictional character who first appeared in Marvel Premiere #18 and was created by Doug Moench and Larry Hama.
+Joy Meachum is a character who first appeared in Marvel Premiere #18 and was created by Doug Moench and Larry Hama.
 The character is depicted in the comics as the daughter of Harold Meachum and the niece of Ward Meachum.

 She blames Iron Fist for her father's death and attempts to kill him on several occasions, even going so far as to hire Steel Serpent to aid her in getting revenge.

 A crime boss known as Boss Morgan takes Joy hostage because Rand Meachum Inc. was ruining his business.
 Iron Fist rescued her, but in a last-ditch effort for revenge she asked Morgan to kill him.
 When Morgan refused, she attempted to do so herself, but found she could not and ended her feud with him.
 Since then Joy has helped Iron Fist and his allies on their numerous adventures.